department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/help-users-to/stay-informed-of-their-application-status.md

   * Replace all but the first 3 and last 2 characters (numbers or letters) of the filename with the "X" character.
   * Show the MIME type of the file (e.g. ".png", ".pdf", etc.)

+### Showing form submission status on the form confirmation page

+#### For synchronous submissions

+If there's no lag time between the user submitting the form and us receiving the form in a system of record, do these 2 things on your form confirmation page:
+- Show a success message confirming that the submission was successful and we've received the form, like "You've submitted your form"
+- In the What to expect section, tell the user about the next notification we'll send (in this case, that should be an email confirming we've received their form)

+#### For asynchronous submissions

+If there's a lag time between the user submitting the form and us receiving the form in a system of record, do these 2 things on the form confirmation page:
+- Show a success message message confirming only that the submission is in progress, like "Your form submission is in progress" — explain that we'll send an email to confirm when we've received the form and an estimate for how long that will take
+- In the What to expect section, tell the user about the next notifications we'll send (in this case, an email confirming the submission is in progress and then a second email confirming when we've received their form)

-### Showing status in MyVA for Benefits applications
+### Showing form submission status in My VA

-Submissions to the VA made via VA.gov or the mobile app must show the status of a request in MyVA such that authenticated users can see the status of any and all submissions.
-MyVA includes several sections where status can be conveyed:

-* Claims and appeals
-* Health care
-* Outstanding debts
-* Benefit payments
-* Benefit applications and forms

-#### Claims and appeals

-Obtains status from the Claims Status Tool.

-#### Benefit applications and forms

-Currently obtains status from the [Lighthouse Benefits Intake API](https://developer.va.gov/explore/api/benefits-intake) polling mechanism for submissions processed asynchronously.
+Form submissions on VA.gov or in the mobile app must show the submission status in My VA for authenticated users.
+These statuses appear in the **Benefit applications and forms** section of My VA.
+This section currently obtains status from the [Lighthouse Benefits Intake API](https://developer.va.gov/explore/api/benefits-intake) polling mechanism for submissions processed asynchronously.

+Some forms also show a "received" status in the **Claims and appeals** section of My VA.
+If your form appears as a claim, decision review, or appeal in the Claim Status Tool, work with the team that manages that tool to determine how and where you should show form submission status in My VA.

 ### How this pattern works

-Communicating status of a request has three critical phases that all teams must account for in their applications:
+Communicating form submission status has 3 critical phases that all teams must account for in their online forms:

 1. **Status notification via email or text.**
 2. **Status notification in the user interface of VA.gov and the flagship mobile app.**